ielis/hpo-toolkit/docs/load-ontology.rst

   >>> hpo = hpotk.ontology.load.obographs.load_ontology(toy_hpo_path)

 Same as above, the loader parses the Obographs JSON file and returns an ontology.
-However, this time it is :class:`hpotk.ontology.Ontology` - an ontology with richer ontology concept metadata.
+However, this time it is :class:`hpotk.ontology.Ontology` with :class:`hpotk.model.Term` - an ontology with full term metadata.

-So, we can access the definition of the term:
+So, now we can access the definition of the seizure:

 .. doctest:: load-ontology